On this page, you will find answers to frequently asked questions. Click on the relevant topic to go directly to FAQ section.

 Alcohol-free brews (fermented products with less than 0.5% ABV) account for approx. 3% of total volumes.

-Low- and no-alcoholic products, defined as all products (water, soft-drinks and beers etc) with less than 3.5% ABV, account for approx. 26% of total brewed volumes.
+Low- and no-alcoholic products, defined as all products (water, soft-drinks and beers etc) with less than 3.5% ABV, account for approx. 29% of total volumes.

 The definition of premium beer is beer sold at price index > 120 compared to mainstream (there may be differences in classifications due to local circumstances).
 As a consequence, a brand can be mainstream in one market but premium in another depending in the local positioning.
-Premium beer is approximately 16% of total volumes.
+Premium beer accounts for 20% of total volumes.

 Core beer comprise our strong local mainstream brands.
-Core beer accounts for approximately 62% of total volumes.
+Core beer accounts for 59% of total volumes.

 We are Pepsi bottlers in Norway, Sweden, Switzerland, Cambodia and Laos.